projeto-de-algoritmos/Graphs-List2-DanielGoncalves-LucasMacedo/README.md

 - 1. Make the initial cell and mark it as visited <br>
 - 2. While there are unvisited cells <br>
-- 3. Escolhe um nó que já foi visitado e que tenha ao menos um vizinho não visitado <br>
+- 3. Choose a node that has already been visited and has at least one unvisited neighbor <br>
-    - 1. Escolhe um vizinho aleatório que não tenha sido visitado <br>
+    - 1. Choose a random neighbor who has not been visited <br>
-        - 1. Marca a conexão entre o atual e o vizinho e o peso para a aresta
+        - 1. Mark the connection between the current and the neighbor and the weight for the edge
-        - 2. Remove a parede entre o atual e o vizinho escolhido
+        - 2. Removes the wall between the current and the chosen neighbor

 ![prim](gifs/prim.gif)

 #### Kruskal algorithm

-- 1. Cada nó é iniciado com um id diferente e único <br>
+- 1. Each node is started with a unique and unique id <br>
-- 2. Enquanto o id de todos os nós do grafo não forem iguais <br>
+- 2. As long as the id of all nodes in the graph are not equal <br>
-    - 1. Escolhe um nó que possui ao menos um vizinho com id diferente <br>
+    - 1. Choose a node that has at least one neighbor with different id <br>
-        - 1. Escolhe um vizinho que não tenha id igual <br>
+        - 1. Choose a neighbor who does not have equal id <br>
-            - 1. Marca a conexão entre o atual e o vizinho e o peso para a aresta <br>
+            - 1. Mark the connection between the current and the neighbor and the weight for the edge <br>
-            - 2. Remove a parede entre o atual e o vizinho escolhido <br>
+            - 2. Removes the wall between the current and the chosen neighbor <br>
-            - 3. Iguala o id do vizinho ao id do atual <br>
+            - 3. Equals the neighbor's id to the current id <br>
-                - 1. Faça de todos os nós iguais ao id do vizinho iguais ao id do atual <br>
+                - 1. Make all nodes equal to the id of the neighbor equal to the id of the current <br>

 ![dfs](gifs/kruskal.gif)